-Do not reuse or "top-off" old solution left in lens case since solution reuse reduces effective lens disinfection and could lead to severe infection, vision loss or blindness.
-"Topping-off" is the addition of fresh solution to solution that has been sitting in the case.
+Do not reuse or "top off" old solution left in lens case since solution reuse reduces effective lens disinfection and could lead to severe infection, vision loss or blindness.
+"Topping-Off" is the addition of fresh solution to solution that has been sitting in the case a.
+Monovision Needs Assessment